 Gaining perspective on historical frequencies of sustained hurricane-force wind speeds across Puerto Rico required a multi-step geospatial process.
-First, we downloaded Extended Best Track (EBT) data for all Atlantic tropical cyclones from the National Hurricane Center.
-Tack (EBT) data for all Atlantic tropical cyclones since 1851, called HURDAT.
-For each storm, HURDAT contains estimates of the latitude, longitude, one (1)-minute maximum sustained surface winds, minimum sea-level pressure, and an indicator of whether the system was purely tropical, subtropical, or extra-tropical, at six (6)-hour intervals.
+First, we downloaded Extended Best Track (EBT) data for all Atlantic tropical cyclones from the National Hurricane Center.47 The National Hurricane Center (NHC) maintains a climatology of all Atlantic tropical cyclones since 1851, called HURDAT.48 For each storm, HURDAT contains estimates of the latitude, longitude, one (1)-minute maximum sustained surface winds, minimum sea-level pressure, and an indicator of whether the system was purely tropical, subtropical, or extra-tropical, at six (6)-hour intervals.
 However, HURDAT lacks any information about storm structure.
 By supplementing HURDAT with additional storm parameters determined by NHC, we created the "extended" best track file.
 The additional parameters include the following: